Yejinha-official/Yejinha-official/README.md

 - 🤜🏻 Github repository that I used in Korea : https://github.com/yejinha  (Written in both Korean and English)

-- 🏃🏻 Currently I am working on [Refactoring book study](https://github.com/Vancouver-KDD/book-study-refactoring)
+- 🏃🏻 Currently I am working on [Refactoring book study](https://github.com/Vancouver-KDD/book-study-refactoring) with KDD -